tcareyintx/skybellgen/README.md

 1. Navigate to "Settings" &rarr; "Devices & Services"
 1. Click "+ Add Integration"
-1. Search for and select &rarr; "SkybellGen"
+1. Search for and select &rarr; "SkyBellGen"

 Follow the instructions to configure the integration.

 ## Configuration flow

-This integration uses the HA configuration flow to setup the SkybellGen hub.
+This integration uses the HA configuration flow to setup the SkyBellGen hub.

 email:

-- description: Your email that you used when setting up the account on the Skybell app.
+- description: Your email that you used when setting up the account on the SkyBell app.

 password:

-- description: Your password that you used when setting up the account on the Skybell app.
+- description: Your password that you used when setting up the account on the SkyBell app.
 If you change your password you can use the reconfigure or re-authentication options of the integration configuration flow.

 ## Data updates {#data-updates}

-The SkybellGen integration fetches data from the device via the Skybell cloud API every 30 seconds.
+The SkyBellGen integration fetches data from the device via the SkyBell cloud API every 30 seconds.

 ## Examples {#examples}

-The SkybellGen integration provides actuators to modify attributes of the Skybell devices.
+The SkyBellGen integration provides actuators to modify attributes of the SkyBell devices.
 Additionally the integration provides sensors that are updated with the refresh cycle documented in the [Data updates](#data-updates) section.
 This actuators and sensors provided by the integration permits example automations as described in this section.

-### Turning on the exterior lights when motion is detected by the Skybell
+### Turning on the exterior lights when motion is detected by the SkyBell

-If the doorbell is pressed or motion is detected, the SkybellGen integration's sensors can detect the event and activate, via automations, other entities that can turn on exterior lighting.
+If the doorbell is pressed or motion is detected, the SkyBellGen integration's sensors can detect the event and activate, via automations, other entities that can turn on exterior lighting.

-### Monitoring the last motion event detected by the Skybell
+### Monitoring the last motion event detected by the SkyBell

-When a motion event is detected by the Skybell, a video is recorded that can be viewed and/or downloaded by the SkybellGen integration.
+When a motion event is detected by the SkyBell, a video is recorded that can be viewed and/or downloaded by the SkyBellGen integration.

-### Modifying the configuration for a Skybell doorbell
+### Modifying the configuration for a SkyBell doorbell

-The SkybellGen integration provides actuators to configure attributes of the SkybellGen inorder to modify the behavior of the device.
+The SkyBellGen integration provides actuators to configure attributes of the SkyBellGen inorder to modify the behavior of the device.
 For example, the sensitivity of the motion being detected by the doorbell's camera can be adjusted in order to provide a better viewing experience.

 ## Supported devices

-The following devices are known to be supported by the SkybellGen integration:
+The following devices are known to be supported by the SkyBellGen integration:

-- Skybell SlimLine II - Model number: SB_SLIM2_0001
+- SkyBell SlimLine II - Model number: SB_SLIM2_0001

 ## Unsupported devices

 The following devices are not supported by the integration:

-- Devices that have not been migrated to the Skybell Genv5 API and associated Skybell app.
+- Devices that have not been migrated to the SkyBell Genv5 API and associated SkyBell app.

 ## Supported functionality

-The SkybellGen integration provides support for the platforms listed below.
+The SkyBellGen integration provides support for the platforms listed below.

 | Platform        | Description                                         |
 | --------------- | --------------------------------------------------- |